-When someone else is negligent and it results in you sustaining an injury, you might begin to wonder whether you can file a personal injury claim.
+When someone else is negligent and it results in you sustaining an injury, you might wonder if you can file a personal injury claim.
 As a Philadelphia slip and fall lawyer from a law office like the Wieand Law Firm can explain, if you want to receive monetary compensation, there are three requirements you would typically have to meet.

 The first thing you would have to prove for a personal injury case is that someone owed you a duty of care and was careless in providing it.
 For example, any driver who gets behind the wheel owes a duty of care to everyone else on the road.
-If a driver chooses to drive drunk, he or she would be considered careless.
+A careless driver chooses to drive drunk.
 Under the law, the drunk driver would be the negligent party if you can prove that his or her careless actions caused the accident.

-For example, if your friend crashed the car you were riding in on your way to a doctor appointment for a broken arm, probably no medical bills relating to your broken arm would be covered by a personal injury claim.
-If you sustained an additional injury, such as whiplash, you could claim that injury.
+For example, if your friend crashed the car you were riding in on your way to a doctor’s appointment for a broken arm, probably no medical bills relating to your broken arm would be covered by a personal injury claim.
+But if you sustained an additional injury, such as whiplash, you could claim that injury.

-For example, if you were in a car accident and just sustained some bumps and bruises, those injuries likely would not effect wages, enjoyment, bills, etc. In that case, you couldn’t prove damages.
-If your injuries included broken bones and head trauma, however, you would likely have a series of damages you need compensation for.
+For example, bumps and bruises sustained in a car accident, would likely not affect your wages or medical bills.
+In that case, you couldn’t prove damages.
+But if your injuries include broken bones and head trauma, you would likely have a series of monetary damages.